belle2/basf2/online_book/basf2/roe.rst

      which starts from :b2:var:`bssMassDifference` variable.

-Among the most usiversal and useful are ROE invariant mass :b2:var:`roeM` or ROE energy :b2:var:`roeE`.
+Among the most universal and useful are ROE invariant mass :b2:var:`roeM` or ROE energy :b2:var:`roeE`.
+Also, one can call :b2:var:`nROE_Charged` or :b2:var:`nROE_Photons` to know how many charged particles or photons entered the ROE.

 Remember that we were collecting all variables in the ``b_vars`` list.
 Let's include the following lines to have a useful selection of them: